The media breathlessly awaiting a federal judge's ruling on California's Proposition 8.

 Set himself on fire.

-When I was in hospital Hawaii, this this Weigel guy said he hoped I failed.
+When I was in hospital, Hawaii, this Weigel guy said he hoped I failed.

-But when he said they hope Drudge set himself on fire, that was too much for the Washington Post.
+But when he said they hoped Drudge set himself on fire, that was too much for the Washington Post.

-They couldn't keep him with the Washington Post.
+They couldn't keep him in the Washington Post.

-So they move him over to Slate, which uh which they own.
+So they moved him over to Slate, which they own.

-Okay, so now here we have this this wizard of smart Dave Weigel equating in this whole piece, equating Charlie Wrangle and Maxine Waters with Willie Horton and dares to call us racist.
+Okay, so now here we have this wizard of smart Dave Weigel equating in this whole piece, equating Charlie Wrangell and Maxine Waters with Willie Horton and dares to call us racist.

-Now they're Obama has plunged to 41% approval, 38% among whites, and they haven't the Republicans haven't run a single ad against Obama yet.
+Now, Obama has plunged a 41% approval, 38% among whites, and they haven't, the Republicans haven't run a single ad against Obama yet.

 The Republicans are spending most of their time ripping up on Michael Steele for crying out loud.

-Republicans haven't run a single ad against Obama.
+The Republicans haven't run a single ad against Obama whatsoever.

 They are investigated by Democrat Congress.